dhmcgrathnl/uahackathon/README.md

 You will choose to use either the Arduino micocontroller or the Raspberry Pi 0 mini computer as the 'brain' of your solution.
 If you are not sure which to choose, we recommend choosing the Raspberry Pi.

 ### Raspberry Pi 0
 For the below steps you will be writing in files on the root of a linux file system as interpreted by windows.
-Rasbian picks up these files when it boots.  **When editing these files, make sure you use 'lf' line endings as opposed to 'crlf'**.
-If you use VSCode you will see this as a drop down in the bottom right hand corner of the editor.
+Rasbian picks up these files when it boots.  **When editing these files, make sure you use 'lf' (Linux) line endings as opposed to 'crlf' (Windows) line endings**.
+If you don't have a code editor preference, we recommend you use [VSCode](https://code.visualstudio.com/), which shows you the line endings in drop down in the bottom right hand corner of the editor.
 Other editors have similar options.

 #### Flashing the SD Card
 Follow the instructions on [this page](https://styxit.com/2017/03/14/headless-raspberry-setup.html) to get the OS loaded.